gofr-dev/gofr/docs/quick-start/crud-from-struct/page.md

 # CRUD From Struct

-Gofr simplifies the process of implementing CRUD (Create, Read, Update, Delete) operations by enabling the automatic generation of handlers directly from Go structs.
+GoFr simplifies the process of implementing CRUD (Create, Read, Update, Delete) operations by enabling the automatic generation of handlers directly from Go structs.
 This feature eliminates the need for writing repetitive boilerplate code, allowing developers to focus on application logic.

 ## Default Behaviour

-If the user don't implement custom methods on their struct, Gofr provides default handlers for each CRUD operation.
+If the custom handlers ain't implemented on the struct, GoFr provides default handlers for each CRUD operation.
 These handlers handle basic database interactions:

-- **Create**: Inserts a new record based on data provided in a JSON request body.
+- **Create**: `/entity` Inserts a new record based on data provided in a JSON request body.
 - **Read**:
-  - **GET /entities**: Retrieves all entities of the type specified by the struct.
+  - **GET**:  `/entity` Retrieves all entities of the type specified by the struct.
-  - **GET /entities/{id}**: Retrieves a specific entity identified by the {id} path parameter.
+  - **GET**:  `/entity/{id}` Retrieves a specific entity identified by the {id} path parameter.
-- **Update**: Updates an existing record based on data provided in a JSON request body.
+- **Update**: `/entity/{id}` Updates an existing record identified by the {id} path parameter, based on data provided in a JSON request body.
-- **Delete**: Deletes an existing record identified by the {id} path parameter.
+- **Delete**  `/entity/{id}` Deletes an existing record identified by the {id} path parameter.

+**NOTE**: The registered routes will have the same name as the given struct.

 ## Overriding Default Handlers